 If you do pay, the amount can be itemized on your taxes as a business expense similar to other acts of theft and extortion.
-You'll need to provide proof of the incident and the amount paid to the IRS, which can be provided in the form of a police report.
+You'll need to provide proof of the incident and the amount paid, which can be in the form of a police report, to the IRS.

 Bitcoin for good

 While bitcoin sometimes has a negative connotation of being the favored currency of cyberattackers, it can make a positive impact both on the world and on your taxes.
 As with any profit gained from investments, you must report money made from investing in bitcoin and pay taxes on it.
 However, instead of pocketing the profit, giving your bitcoins to charity allows you to take a deduction on your taxes.

 Giving to an organization like Fidelity Charitable, which accepts bitcoin, will give you a tax deduction equal to the market value of the bitcoin while avoiding paying capital gains tax, according to Nabil Ashour, director of corporate communications at Fidelity Charitable.